DISTRIBUTION OF ANTIBIOTIC RESISTANCE GENES IN THE ENVIRONMENT:

 Bio-mineral interactions and their implications for life and health of humans, ecosystem,s and the environment

-I am an experimentalist in the cross field between geology, mineralogy, interfacial geochemistry, geomicrobiology, biology and chemistry.
-In my group we apply in-situ molecular- to macro scale techniques to study bio-mineral associations.
+we apply in-situ molecular- to macro scale techniques to study bio-mineral interactions.
 Our overarching interests is to interrogate how bio-mineral interactions play a role for health aspects.

 The interface between biology and mineralogy are vital for many aspects of life and health, .
 During my career I have focused on aspects such as the origin of life, the development of hard parts in organisms, how extracellular DNA stabilized on minerals, plastics or tissue can propagate antibiotic resistance genes or other traits, impact the evolution of life and how ecosystem health is linked to environmental stressors.